jahzee/jahzee.github.io/_pages/home.md

 <summary>
 <h3 id="trixie">Trixie<a class="header-link" href="#trixie"><i class="fas fa-link"></i></a></h3>

-Jasmine was a cat fanatic.
-Between YouTube cat videos, cat screensavers and wallpaper as well as a cat calendar, Jasmine could not get enough cat exposure.
+<p>Jasmine was a cat fanatic.
+Between YouTube cat videos, cat
+screensavers and wallpaper as well as a cat calendar, Jasmine could not get enough cat exposure.
 Unfortunately, Hong Kong doctors indicated that her home should be pet and plant free during chemotherapy treatments.
-Bacteria associated with plants and pets could bypass her compromised immune system and infect her body.
+Bacteria associated with plants and pets could bypass her compromised immune system and infect her body.</p>

-But once her surgery and chemotherapy treatments were complete, Jasmine's first trip was to the <a href="https://www.spca.org.hk/en/">Hong Kong SPCA</a> to adopt a cat.
+<p>But once her surgery and chemotherapy treatments were complete,
+Jasmine's first trip was to the <a href="https://www.spca.org.hk/en/">Hong Kong SPCA</a> to adopt a cat.
 She 'interviewed' a few cats and settled on a domestic short-haired female named Van.
 Even though Van had one fang and a few molars removed by the doctors and had a healing wound on her shoulder, her demeanor was amiable.
-Jasmine took Van home and rechristened her Trixie.
+Jasmine took Van home and rechristened her Trixie.</p>

+<p>We will never know if Trixie was named after <a
+href="https://en.wikipedia.org/wiki/Knuffle_Bunny">Knuffle Bunny</a>'s
-We will never know if Trixie was named after <a href="https://en.wikipedia.org/wiki/Knuffle_Bunny">Knuffle Bunny</a>'s owner or because of all the tricks she played on us the first few days.
-Regardless of the source, Trixie loved her new name and reciprocated the gift by providing Jasmine with unconditional love and endless joy.
+owner or because of all the tricks she played on us the first few days.
+Regardless of the source, Trixie loved her new name and reciprocated the gift by providing Jasmine with unconditional love and endless joy.</p>

-In November 2016, Trixie struggled through a 16-hour dark plane trip from Hong Kong to be with Jasmine in New York.
-For the next year, Trixie was a shining light in Jasmine's struggle against cancer.
-<a href="/trixie/">Trixie</a> continues to be a lasting gift from Jasmine to her
+<p>In November 2016, Trixie struggled through a 16-hour dark plane trip
+from Hong Kong to be with Jasmine in New York.
+For the next year, Trixie was a shining light in Jasmine's struggle against cancer.  <a href="/trixie/">Trixie</a> continues to be a lasting gift from Jasmine to her family.</p>
-family.

 </summary>
 </details>